newrelic/release-toolkit/README.md

 Dependency bumps will propagate the bump made to the library: Bumping the major version of a dependency will bump the major version of the program.
 As this may be an undesired effect, it is possible to "cap" the largest bump that dependencies can cause.

+`next-version` will return an error if it cannot find a previous version to bump.
+This is done to surface potentially unintended changes in the configuration of the command that causes it to stop reading existing versions.

 ## Additional features

 ### `link-dependencies`